hamburger

 Deficit Financing

-Deficit financing is the process by which the government spends more money than it collects in taxes and makes up the shortfall by borrowing money or creating new money.
+Deficit Financing is the process by which the government spends more money than it collects in taxes and makes up the shortfall by borrowing money or creating new money.
 When the government’s overall income (revenue account plus capital account) is less than its total expenditures, deficit financing may result.

-The government may choose to borrow money from the public by issuing bonds and other securities, ordering the RBI to create fresh currency notes, or withdrawing funds from its cash balance deposited with the RBI.
+The government may choose to borrow money from the public by issuing bonds and other securities, ordering the Reserve Bank of India to create fresh currency notes, or withdrawing funds from its cash balance deposited with the RBI.
+Printing extra money or issuing bonds are a couple of examples of Deficit Financing.

 Fiscal Deficit 2023